MEVify/ReviewAPI/README.md

 #### Database

-PostgreSQL, a ralational database was used as each review has a set of associated characteristics, photos, and characteristic styles.
+PostgreSQL, a relational database was used as each review has a set of associated characteristics, photos, and characteristic styles.

 #### Deployment